cal-cs184-student/hw-webpages-sp24-spegeerino/README.md

 ## Adding Homework Webpages

 There are 4 folders, one for each homework.
 Each contains an index.html file.
 When the links from the mainpage are clicked, these files will be loaded, so edit these to add your homework webpages.

+## Website Link
+The link to the main page of the website is https://cal-cs184-student.github.io/hw-webpages-sp24-spegeerino/.